ork-labs/ork/docs/ROADMAP.md

     *   **Action:** Perform a comprehensive refactor of the core data structures.
 The `Task` struct will be removed and replaced by `Workload` and `Process`.
 The top-level `Playbook` will be updated to use `workloads` instead of `tasks`.
     *   **Implementation Detail (Before):**
         ```go
-        // Playbook represents the top-level structure of a GXO playbook YAML file.
+        // Playbook represents the top-level structure of a ORK playbook YAML file.
         type Playbook struct {
             Name          string                 `yaml:"name"`
             SchemaVersion string                 `yaml:"schemaVersion"`